postgres-ai/docs/docs/how-to-guides/administration/install-dle-from-aws-marketplace.md

 ---
-title: How to install DLE from the AWS Marketplace
+title: How to install DLE using the AWS Marketplace
-sidebar_label: Install DLE from the AWS Marketplace
+sidebar_label: Install DLE from AWS Marketplace
 ---

 <p align="center">